specsolutions/specsync-for-tfs-documentation/important-concepts/synchronizing-test-cases-from-build.md

 5. Run BDD tests and produce test result file (e.g. run SpecFlow tests)
 6. **SpecSync publish-test-results — publish the test results from the test result file to the synchronized Test Cases**

+{% hint style="info" %}
+SpecSync pipeline tasks now fail automatically when a command fails, without relying on non-zero exit codes.
+Use `--forceExitCode` if you need non-zero exit codes for custom tooling.
+Warnings are recorded but do not fail the pipeline unless you enable `--treatWarningsAsErrors`.
+Log files produced via `--log` are attached to the pipeline logs and console output keeps color formatting.
+{% endhint %}

 In this documentation we first show how to add a build step to your pipeline that invokes SpecFlow and how to configure the authentication.

 In the last sections ([Performing synchronization (push) from build or release pipeline](synchronizing-test-cases-from-build.md#performing-synchronization-push-from-build-or-release-pipeline) and [Publishing test results from build or release pipeline](synchronizing-test-cases-from-build.md#publishing-test-results-from-build-or-release-pipeline)) we show how to configure the SpecSync step for performing `push` and `publish-test-results` commands.